kodi9707/kodiapp/README.md

 # kodiapp
-Short Project
+Short Project 2
-Web Application Deployment with Django, Docker, and Jenkins This project demonstrates the deployment of a simple web application using Python, Django, Docker, and Jenkins.
+Web Application Deployment with Django, Docker, and Jenkins for COMP 314 This project demonstrates the deployment of a simple web application using Python, Django, Docker, and Jenkins.

 Prerequisites